k2controls/piRover02/sprint1/week05/index.md

 **Session 2**
+- *No class session*
 - Sprint 1 capstone activity: [Power And Control Research](RAM205.PowerAndControlResearch.docx){:target="_blank"}
-  - The instructor will review this activity and discuss examples.
+  - The instructor will review this activity and discuss examples during Session 1.
   - Complete the responses and submit with your end of week assignments.
 Be prepared to discuss your findings.

 ---